OBD2 Scanner for DIY Auto Repair

 Foxwell NT624 provides in-depth vehicle troubleshooting of all systems and works on most makes, including American, Asian, and European vehicles.

 - Menu items mislabeled.
 The software can be updated.

 ArtiDiag 100 OBD2 Scanner

 ArtiDiag 100 is a Level 2 Scanner that provides coverage for most makes and is able to read and clear codes from all modules on a vehicle.
 Watch the demonstration on a Mercedes-Benz S Class.

 Maxidas is a professional level scanner that many repair shops use.
-While it is more expensive it is without a doubt the best OBD2 scanner in this list.
-It is easy to navigate even for a beginner.
+While it is more expensive, it is without a doubt the best OBD2 scanner on this list.
+It is easy to navigate, even for a beginner.

-Not only does it read and clear codes from all modules on vehicles, but is also allow you to perform adaptations and reset various systems.
+Not only does it read and clear codes from all modules on vehicles, but it also allows you to perform adaptations and reset various systems.

 You can use Autel MaxiDas to carry functions such as reset the steering angle sensor or register the battery.
 Reset transmission shifting points etc. It offers great value for the money.
 It still costs more than what most DIYers are willing to spend on a scanner.